prebid/prebid.github.io/dev-docs/modules/userId.md

 - **BASIC** - In this mode we rely on Justtag library that already exists on publisher page.
 Typicaly that library expose global variable called `__atm`

-- **ADVANCED** - Just ID generation process may differ between various cases depends on publishers.
-This mode is required to deal with custom integrations between publisher and Justtag.
+- **COMBINED** - Just ID generation process may differ between various cases depends on publishers.
+This mode combines our js library with prebid for ease of integration

 If you have any questions about Just ID, please reach out by emailing [prebid@justtag.com](mailto:prebid@justtag.com).